 Is it Our Rights as Parents to Instill OUR Beliefs in Our Children

-One of the most universal bible quotes that likely appeals to parents of all religious backgrounds is, “train up a child in the way he should go, and when he gets older – he will not depart from it!”
-Today’s parents, like those before – work very hard to raise up and train their children in a way that matches closely with their own inner beliefs and thoughts about life and how people should behave and think.
-This is referred to as parental conditioning and is generally a pattern of thinking and beliefs that survives from one generation to the next.
+One of the most universal Bible quotes appealing to parents across religious backgrounds is, “Train up a child in the way he should go, and when he is old, he will not depart from it.”
+Today’s parents, like those before them, work diligently to raise their children in alignment with their own beliefs and values about life, behavior, and thought.
+This process, known as parental conditioning, forms a pattern of thinking and beliefs passed down from one generation to the next.

 Your children are not your children.